Ethel173/BL2-Modding/World and Loot/readme.md

 	refills all ammo of every type, (optional) including rockets enables you to buy ammo if youre full, if you want to for whatever reason in theory should also make loading the menu in ammo vendors less buggy/glitchy when backpack is full of gear, by removing unused entries
+Firing Range Vendors

+	Adds 5 vendors to the firing range in sanctuary 1,2,4, and 5 are weapon vendors
-Seraphs Outside UVHM
+	4 is default ammo vendor, or optionally another weapon vendor Seraphs Outside UVHM

 	Adds seraph crystals to the DLC raid bosses drop pools in normal/TVHM Gives a 100% chance for either seraphs crystals to drop (approx 60%) or seraph gear to drop (weapons/Shields/etc. at approx 40%)
 Unique Vendor

 	changes Bagman's Loot pool to include all non-farmable unique weapons in vanilla drop tables